tianlutech/mediterranea-marine-nextjs/README.md

  - NOTION_SECRET: Notion Integration to save data in the notion database.
 The key is in Marina Mediterranea Notion
  - NOTION_DATABASE_ID: Booking Database ID.
 Can get through Notion Marina Mediterranea Notion, via the [URL](https://www.notion.so/0aac587c9c8a4ad9b52c7a138efb3111?v=478876de6de64c12b88331d2efc05d44&pvs=4) you can get the Id.
  - NEXT_PUBLIC_GOOGLE_API_KEY: We use it to complete and validate the user address.
+ - NEXT_PUBLIC_GOOGLE_DRIVE_FOLDER_ID: You ca get it in the google drive when click on share and copy link [URL](https://drive.google.com/drive/u/0/folders/1cSvd3MvYsZ9LCRtI038Mz5IjWWcYIEv1) THE Id is from after /folder

 ### Application state